 Price quote is a detailed document that also is legally binding.
 It should be accurate, comprehensive and contain all the necessary information that a customer needs to know.

 Here are the significant details, you need to include in your price quotation:

-- Date of Issue that is the date when the price quote was generated
+- The date of Issue is the date when the price quote was generated.

 - Any applicable taxes such as sales tax etc.

 - The total cost includes all the breakdown costs and applied taxes.

 - Due date when the product or service will be delivered.

 - Payment terms that states the payment due date.
 For eg: Net 30, Net 60, EOM (end of the month).